I was pleasantly surprised when searching for the best plans to discover that there are so many awesome options.

 What Else Do You Need?

-You coop has to have a nesting box (you want eggs, right?) so that the birds have somewhere to lay – you need one box for each 2 hens that you own.
+You coop has to have a nesting box (you want eggs, right?) so that the birds have somewhere to lay – you need one box for every 2 hens that you own.

 You will also need windows in the coop because they need air to breathe.
 You must also provide a feeder and a waterer so that they can eat and drink.

 And that’s it.
-So, now that you’ve got the basics under your belt, let’s take a look at our 12 DIY ideas for chicken coops.
+So, now that you’ve got the basics under your belt, let’s take a look at our some DIY ideas for chicken coops.

 Natalie’s Chicken Coop Plan